mlswg/mls-protocol/draft-ietf-mls-protocol.md

 encrypted path secrets in the DirectPath and working back to the root (as in normal DirectPath processing).

+[[ OPEN ISSUE: This approach leaks the initial contents of the tree to the Delivery Service, unlike the sequential-Add case. ]]

+[[ OPEN ISSUE: It might be desireable for the group creator to be able to "pre-warm" the tree, by providing values for some nodes not on its direct path.
+This would violate the tree invariant, so we would need to figure out what mitigations would be necessary. ]]

 ## Add

 In order to add a new member to the group, an existing member of the